korhanh/Power-Automate-Live-Currency-Integration/README.md

-# 🚀 Free & Unlimited Power Automate Live Currency Integration (Zeta Leap API)
+# 🚀 Free & Unlimited Power Automate Live Currency Integration

 This repository provides a step-by-step guide on how to integrate real-time currency exchange rates into your Power Automate flows using the **Zeta Leap Global Currency Engine API**.
 Best of all?
 It offers **100% free and unlimited** access, making it the perfect solution for RPA developers handling automated invoicing, financial reporting, or international data entry without worrying about rate limits or hidden costs.